BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 ### Exercise 16-2

-Julia provides time objects that are similar to the daytime objects in this chapter, but they provide a rich set of methods and operators.
+Julia provides time objects that are similar to the daytime objects in this chapter, but they provide a rich set of function and operators.
 Read the documentation at <https://docs.julialang.org/en/latest/stdlib/Dates/#Dates-Functions-1>.

 1. Write a program that gets the current date and prints the day of the week.